opf/openproject/docs/user-guide/wysiwyg/README.md

 Starting with version 8.0.0, OpenProject features a quasi-WYSIWYG editor, powered by [CKSource CKEditor5](https://ckeditor5.github.io/).
 The underlying format is GitHub-flavored CommonMark ([GFM](https://github.github.com/gfm/)).
 All previous textile-based content will be migrated when upgrading to OpenProject 8.0.

 <div class="alert alert-info" role="alert">
+**Please note:**
-**Please note:** In some resources such as work packages or comments, the editor does not exhibit all functionality such as macros or image upload.
+In some resources such as work packages or comments, the editor does not exhibit all functionality such as macros or image upload.
+In the work package split screen view (details view) you may have to use the three vertical dots to access additional features of the editor.
 </div>